-It’s important to remember that each aspect of ourselves is intimately entwined with all the other aspects.
-What affects one dimension, will likely affect the others.
+It’s important to remember that what affects one dimension of wellness will likely affect the others.
 As we go through this exercise, allow yourself to be okay with not having the answers to everything or knowing where to even start making changes.
 Continue being gentle with yourself, and we’ll figure this out together.

-If you don’t know where to start, we can begin by looking at our current physical conditions or limitations, our diet, how often we exercise, how much sleep we get, our sexual health practices, and alcohol & drug usage.
-It’s really about the patterns we find ourselves in and how well those patterns are benefitting our life.
-Let’s take a deeper look.
+If you don’t know where to start, we can begin by looking at our current physical conditions or limitations, diet, how often we exercise, how much sleep we get, sexual health practices, and alcohol & drug usage.
+It’s really about the patterns we find ourselves in and how well those patterns benefit our lives.

 Assessing Your Current Physical State

 Let’s begin by asking ourselves some questions to take a deeper look at how well our body is functioning.

-- Does my doctor have suggestions for how to manage my current condition or state of being?
+- Does my doctor have suggestions for managing my current condition or state of being?